planetarium/www.nine-chronicles.dev/en/network/local-network-tutorial/running-node-with-executor.md

 ## Installing NineChronicles.Headless.Executor

-First, install the NineChronicles.Headless.Executor, a CLI tool that simplifies the installation and execution of Headless.
+First, let's install the NineChronicles.Headless.Executor, a CLI tool that simplifies installing and running Headless.

 ```sh
 dotnet tool install --global NineChronicles.Headless.Executor
 ```

 You can use it with the `9crun` command.
-Verify the installation by running the following commands:
+To install `Headless`, use the `install` command and verify the installation with the `versions` command:

 ```sh
 9crun install v200220